per1234/EtherEventQueue/README.md

   - Type: boolean
 - Returns: none

 `EtherEventQueue.sendKeepalive(port)` - Sends keepalive to the first node that is within the keepalive margin of being timed out.
-The keepalive is an event that is used only to keep nodes from timing out, it is handled internally update the node timestamp and will not be passed on by EtherEventQueue.
+The keepalive is an event that is used only to keep nodes from timing out.
+It is handled internally to update the node timestamp and will not be passed on by EtherEventQueue.
 - Parameter: port - The port to send keepalive to.
   - Type: unsigned int
 - Returns: none

 `EtherEventQueue.setSendKeepaliveMargin(keepaliveMargin)` - Sets the keepalive margin value.
 - Parameter: keepaliveMargin - (ms)the amount of time before the end of the timeout duration to send the keepalive.
+Note this function will not allow keepaliveMargin to be set to a value greater than nodeTimeoutDuration.
   - Type: unsigned long
 - Returns: none